- Introduction

 When your device is updated, you are given the option to consent to the service.
 After you activate the service, your device will create a unique tracking key.
 This is what identifies your device and it will never be shared, not with other devices or a central server.
 Every day you use your device, it will create a daily tracking key.

 You then decide you need to go grocery shopping since restaurants are closed.
 Your device automatically connects to and communicates with other nearby devices that have the tracing software activated.
 It sends them a "Rolling Proximity Identifier" which is generated from the daily tracking key.
 We will call them "chirps" and they contain a unique identifier.
 These IDs are stored on all devices that hear them.
 The IDs of the chirps that your device emits change every 15 minutes.
 Your device is simultaneously listening and storing chirps from other devices.
-An illustration how "chirps" work and change every 15 minutes Because the chirps change so often, the device they come from is very hard to track over long periods of time.
+Because the chirps change so often, the device they come from is very hard to track over long periods of time.
 Creating the chirp IDs in this multi-step process also increases security.

 Continuing with the story, somebody who activated the service contracts COVID-19.
 They will send their daily tracking keys for the past two weeks to a central database.
 These keys don't store any personal information.
 If you have the service on, you will receive these keys.
 Your device will automatically recreate the IDs of the chirps this anonymous person broadcasted.
 If the device recalls "hearing" them then you were in close contact with that person sometime within the past two weeks.
-An illustration how "chirps" are regenerated and compared to what a device heard The patient's privacy will be preserved since nobody will know who's chirps their devices heard (mostly...keep reading!).
+The patient's privacy will be preserved since nobody will know who's chirps their devices heard (mostly...keep reading!).

 Still Not a Silver Bullet